 If you’d like to check out what a committee does, just email the contact below, and we will welcome you to come to a meeting and see whether it’s for you.

 We also have working groups that focus on specific issues, such as our Racial Equity Assessment Project, affordable housing, and Change the Name.
 If you’d like to check out a working group, just email us!

 SURJ Marin is led by our Core Group which meets each month on the third Sunday at 10am.
 Core Group members are actively engaged in committees and/or working groups and we use consensus-based decision making processes.
 If you’re interested in becoming a voice in our chapter’s decisions and direction, please talk with your fellow group members once you’ve joined a committee or working group to be invited to the next meeting!

 Communications Committee manages our social media platforms, electronic newsletter, calendars, and publicizing events and actions.
 Email Lisa Doering if you’d like to help!

 Education Committee develops curriculum for our workshops, study groups, and forums.
 Email Nicole Nelson to find out how you can be part of the team!

 Engagement Committee plans events to engage new members, including book clubs, film screenings, workshops, Meetups, and forums.
-We meet bi-weekly on Fridays from 3:30- 5:00 pm.
+We meet bi-weekly on Mondays from 6:00- 7:30 pm.
 Email Debra Taube if you’d like to get involved!

 Outreach Committee builds connections with other organizations throughout Marin, including our accountability partners and other groups that also help to create change.
 We meet bi-weekly on Fridays from 4:00 – 5:00 pm.
 Email Lisa Bennett to find out how you can help make these important connections!